Khama III: Baptism and conflict with Sekgoma

 Initially, Khama's father, Chief Sekgoma I, grudgingly accepted his son's affiliation with the church, although he did not embrace church doctrine himself, seeing it as an inherently colonial religion that stood against the values, beliefs, and practices of the Bangwato.
 Eventually their divergent beliefs and values brought Sekgoma and Khama into open conflict.
 At the time, the tribe was based in the village of Shoshong, which is located near present-day Mahalapye.

 The conflict included its share of intrigue – an attempted assassination (of Khama by Sekgoma), Khama's marriage in 1862 to a Christian woman named Mma Bessie and his subsequent refusal to take a second wife according to the custom of polygamy, Khama's withstanding of Sekgoma's sorcery, Khama's forced exile with the tribe's Christian followers into the hills surrounding the village of Shoshong, and finally Khama's return to Shoshong after Sekgoma's second botched assassination attempt and the concomitant installing of Sekgoma's brother, Macheng, as the new chief of the beleaguered tribe (Sekgoma headed into exile).

 It was not long before Macheng and Khama clashed as well, leading Macheng to attempt his own assassination of Khama, which likewise failed miserably.
 Khama then ousted Macheng and, in what was either a selfless gesture of goodwill or simply a dogged adherence to tribal custom, re-installed his father, Sekgoma, as Chief of the Bamangwato.
 Unfortunately, the truce between father and son would again falter after a few short months.

 This time Khama and his followers, who now represented the majority of the tribe in Shoshong, relocated northward to the tiny village of Serowe and prepared for war with Sekgoma.
-The war lasted one month, culminating in Sekgoma's defeat and Khama's ascension of the chieftainship.
+The war lasted one month, culminating in Sekgoma's defeat and Khama's ascension of the Kingship.
 Khama was now free to leave his mark on the history of the tribe.